FN Herstal

-Firearms designed and/or manufactured by FN include the S.A.W.
-M249, Browning Hi-Power and Five-seven pistols, the FAL, FNC, F2000 and SCAR rifles, the P90 submachine gun, the M2 Browning, MAG, Minimi and the FN Evolys machine guns; all have been commercially successful.
+Firearms designed and/or manufactured by FN include the FN Minimi, Browning Hi-Power and Five-seven pistols, the FAL, FNC, F2000 and SCAR rifles, the P90 submachine gun, the M2 Browning, MAG general purpose machine gun, and the FN Evolys light machine; all have been commercially successful.
 FN Herstal's firearms are used by the armed forces of over 100 countries.